-The SWPPP shall identify the BMPs that will be used by the Discharger to prevent or control pollution of stormwater to the MEP.
+The SWPPP shall identify the BMPs that will be used by the Discharger to prevent or control pollution of storm water to the Maximum Extent Practicable.
 If the facility is an industrial facility, the SWPPP submitted to the County shall at a minimum meet the requirements of the State NPDES General Industrial Stormwater Permit.
 If the activity at issue is a construction or land disturbance activity, the SWPPP submitted to the County shall at a minimum meet the requirements of the State NPDES General Construction Stormwater Permit.
 If a facility required to submit a SWPPP to the County discharges non-stormwater to ground water, the facility shall obtain an RWQCB permit as required by the State Water Code, and shall describe the requirements of that permit in the SWPPP.

-Whenever submission of a SWPPP is required pursuant to this Ordinance, an Authorized Enforcement Official or Authorized Enforcement Staff may take existing County guidance documents into account when determining whether the practices proposed in the SWPPP are BMPs that will prevent or control pollution to the required level of MEP.
+Whenever submission of a SWPPP is required pursuant to this ordinance, an Authorized Enforcement Official or Authorized Enforcement Staff may take existing County guidance documents into account when determining whether the practices proposed in the SWPPP are best management practices that will prevent or control pollution to the required level of maximum extent practicable.

-(e) Notification of Spills, Releases and Illegal Discharges.
+- (e) Notification of Spills, Releases and Illegal Discharges.
 Spills, releases, and illegal discharges of Pollutants to Receiving Waters or to the Stormwater Conveyance System shall be reported by the Discharger as required by all applicable state and federal laws.
-In addition, any such spills, releases and illegal discharges with the potential to endanger health, safety or the environment shall be reported to the Director of Environmental Health within 24-hours after discovery of the spill, release or discharge.
-If safe to do so, necessary actions shall be taken to contain and minimize the spill, release or illegal discharge.

-Sampling, Testing, Monitoring, and Reporting.
-Commercial, Industrial or (f)Land Disturbance Activities Dischargers shall perform the sampling, testing, monitoring and reporting required by this Ordinance.
-In addition, an Authorized Enforcement Official or Authorized Enforcement Staff may order a Discharger to conduct testing or monitoring and to report the results to the County if (1) the Authorized Enforcement Official determines that testing or monitoring is needed to determine whether BMPs are effectively preventing or reducing pollution in stormwater to the MEP, or to determine whether the facility is a significant source of contaminants to Receiving Waters; or (2) the Authorized Enforcement Official or Authorized Enforcement Staff determines that testing or monitoring is needed to assess the impacts of an illegal discharge on health, safety or the environment; or (3) an Illegal Discharge has not been eliminated after written notice by an Authorized Enforcement Official or Authorized Enforcement Staff; or (4) repeated violations have been documented by written notices from Authorized Enforcement Officials or Authorized Enforcement Staff; or (5) the RWQCB requires the County to provide any information related to the Discharger's activities.
+In addition, any such spills, releases and illegal discharges with the potential to endanger health, safety or the environment shall be reported to the Director or Assistant Director, Department of Public Works within 24-hours after discovery of the spill, release or discharge.
+If safe to do so, necessary actions shall be taken to contain and minimize the spill, release or illegal discharge. - (f) Sampling, Testing, Monitoring, and Reporting.
+Commercial, Industrial or Land Disturbance Activities Dischargers shall perform the sampling, testing, monitoring and reporting required by this Ordinance.
+In addition, an Authorized Enforcement Official or Authorized Enforcement Staff may order a Discharger to conduct testing or monitoring and to report the results to the County if (1) the Authorized Enforcement Official determines that testing or monitoring is needed to determine whether BMPs are effectively preventing or reducing pollution in stormwater to the maximum extent practicable, or to determine whether the facility is a significant source of contaminants to Receiving Waters; or (2) the Authorized Enforcement Official or Authorized Enforcement Staff determines that testing or monitoring is needed to assess the impacts of an illegal discharge on health, safety or the environment; or (3) an Illegal Discharge has not been eliminated after written notice by an Authorized Enforcement Official or Authorized Enforcement Staff; or (4) repeated violations have been documented by written notices from Authorized Enforcement Officials or Authorized Enforcement Staff; or (5) the RWQCB requires the County to provide any information related to the Discharger's activities.